Crumb Top Baking

 While marinara sauce is typically a simple tomato-based sauce with just a few seasonings like garlic, basil and oregano, this recipe has a few extras that take it up a notch.

-These additions don’t overcomplicate the recipe, but they do add a little extra flavour.
+These additions don't overcomplicate the recipe, but they do add a little extra flavor.

-Jalapeño: This is totally optional, but the extra spicy kick pairs nicely with the sweet and savoury sauce.
+• Jalapeño: This is totally optional, but the extra spicy kick pairs nicely with the sweet and savory sauce.

-Tomato paste: A small can of tomato paste really brings the sauce together, and adds texture as well as extra tomato flavour.
+• Tomato paste: A small can of tomato paste really brings the sauce together, and adds texture as well as extra tomato flavor.

 Up-close view of chopped tomatoes in a bowl.